 What health behaviors could this person help with?
 WHY/NOT?
 (Behaviors: manage stress better; lose weight; exercise more; stop smoking; eat healthier; manage a chronic condition – such as diabetes, asthma)

 Could someone like this also help with non health-specific behaviors like financial planning, parenting, community service?
 Why/Not?

+Can this person help you with all parts of changing behaviors or do you envision a team of people to help?

 OPTIONAL – If participant has NOT discussed a term we’d like an opinion on (e.g., Coach):